Eating your way through Singapore? Don’t miss out on the ever-popular Maxwell Food Centre, one of Singapore’s best hawker centres!

 Maxwell Food Centre is located on the edge of Chinatown and Tanjong Pagar.
 The hawker centre is famous for offering some of the city’s tastiest local dishes.
 Its location is perfect for travellers seeking culinary brilliance in the heart of the city.

 Among Singaporeans, Maxwell Food Centre has long been a fixture in the city’s food scene.
-It’s been open for business since 1986 and has gained a deserved reputation among locals and travellers alike as one of the best places to eat in Singapore.
+It’s been open for business since 1986.
+Since then, Maxwell Food Centre has gained a deserved reputation among locals & travellers as one of the best places to eat in Singapore.

-As of late, the hawker centre has experienced a resurgence thanks to none other than everyone’s favourite travelling chef/foodie, the late Anthony Bourdain who deemed the signature dish at Tian Tian Hainanese Chicken Rice as “so fragrant & delicious that it can be eaten on its own.”
+As of late, Maxwell Food Centre has experienced a resurgence.
+Much of the thanks goes to the late travelling chef/foodie, Anthony Bourdain.
+On an episode of Parts Unknown, he deemed the signature dish at Tian Tian Hainanese Chicken Rice “so fragrant & delicious that it can be eaten on its own.”

 What to expect at Maxwell Food Centre

 One of the things you’ll love most about Maxwell Food Centre is the variety.
 Coming from the nearby Chinatown Complex Hawker Centre, you’ll notice a more extensive selection of ethnic foods here.